Thomas Schliesch, Head of Research & Development, Max Baermann GmbH

 First to be mentioned is the program.
 For us industry guys this is a wonderful mix covering all facets of magnetism, which is important.
 But it is not only the program; the exhibition, which is attached to the conference, is absolutely valuable and is to be visited.
 Both the oral presentations and the exhibition cover subjects such as permanent magnets, soft magnetic materials, their various sorts of application and facilities for production or quality control like testing or measuring devices.

 As the conference and exhibition are executed together with the Motor & Drives Systems conference, this is a wonderful chance for synergies between the different sectors that belong to respective branches of industry.
 Manufacturers of hard or soft magnetic materials meet potential customers and those who apply magnets can look for appropriate suppliers.
 If someone is interested in testing devices to judge raw materials or any sorts of magnets being included in motors, sensors and other applications, there is a prolific choice of companies that offer them at the exhibit.
-In respect to manufacturing, I have even seen booths showing wires for motors, laminated or any other sorts of steel parts, sensors and automats, and not to forget magnetizers or magnetizing heads for the manufacturing of permanent magnets.
+In respect to manufacturing, I have even seen booths showing wires for motors, laminated or any other sorts of steel parts, sensors and automats, and not to forget magnetizers or magnetizing heads for the manufacturing of permanent magnets, or the boards that help the whole system run.
+I even found out about raypcb.com and other companies that help manufacturers and prototype development alike.
 Additionally, at each Magnetics event many companies that offer software for magnetic design, based on Finite Elements or other methods, could be visited at their respective booths.
+Many of these booths were made with the help of corporate event production companies, and they really stood out amongst the crowd.
+I always enjoy the contrast between the presentations and the booths and the information and contacts they offer.

 I personally have made so many new contacts at the Magnetics conferences I have visited so far.
 I have learned a lot new about my own and other fields of magnetism and its applications and I have met wonderful people and valuable business partners at the conference.
 This has always been fostered by the great social program, i.e. by the evening event or by the breaks between the sessions.
 This was always very lovingly organized as I have rarely seen it at similar events.
 I would like to use this opportunity to thank in particular Heather Williams and her colleagues from Webcom Communications, who have done a major part of work for this event during the last several years.